kodadot/subwork/docs/subwork-fellowship.md

 What will you get?
 ---
 For your time commitment, you have chance to asymmetrically change your life.
 It will be transformational experience both for participants, mentors and collaborators.
 It's will be diametrically different from casual virtual hackathons, weekend crypto hackathon or crypto conference.
 We disincentivize to do speed dating.
 Rather we encourage you do deep and long lasting relationships within your high signal peers.
 We will definitely try to choose right peers

+I can't come to this cohort, will be there next?
+---
+If our experimental will be considerably successfull and receive positive feedback enough to spread, we will happy to run another cohort either end of year or early next year